How to put on ptex ankle sleeve (8 Easy Steps)

 Chronic Instability

-Chronic ankle instability can develop if a sprain does not heal properly or if you have multiple sprains.
-To keep your foot from rolling or moving to the side, you’ll need a brace.
+Chronic ankle instability can develop if a sprain does not heal correctly or if you have multiple sprains.
+You’ll need a brace to keep your foot from rolling or moving to the side.

 Fractures caused by stress